simon01239/ada/index.md

 We decided to examine the situation of each country in the following topics:
 - Immigration
 - European Union and Brexit
-- Discriminations (racism, based on gender, homophobia)
+- Discrimination (racism, based on gender, homophobia)
 - Israeli-Palestinian conflict
 - Russia and Putin
 - COVID-19
 - Terrorism

-Due to a lack of data, we will not analyze the COVID-19 and Rusia topic specifically for the first part.
+Due to a lack of data, we will not analyze the COVID-19 topic specifically for the first part.
 ### Immigration
 Let's start our journey by taking a look into one of the most controvers discussed topic in the European countries, the immigration theme.
 How did it develop over time?